sbj181/file-upload-tool/README.md

 This project is licensed under the MIT License.

-Developed by Scott Johnson.
+👨🏼‍💻 Developed by Scott Johnson.
 Check out my other projects at [sbjgraphics.com](http://sbjgraphics.com).
-# file-upload-tool